elucian/bee/syntax/symbols.md

 **Fraction sign**

 Fraction sign "⁄" is not supported.
-Bee is using "/" for fractions:
+Bee is using regular slash "/" for fractions:

 ```
 ¹/₂ ¹/₃ ¹/₄ ¹/₅ ¹/₆ ¹/₇ ¹/₈ ¹/₉ ¹/₁₀ ¹/₁₀₀